RahulSainijeelo/RahulSainijeelo/README.md

 ## What I do

-**Full‑Stack + Web3 Engineer** who started learning from day one of college and never stopped shipping.
+**Full‑Stack + Web3 Engineer**.
 I care about clean APIs, solid auth, performance that doesn't break under load, and smart contracts you can trust.

 Currently: **Backend Lead** at an early‑stage startup, designing APIs and data models that scale.